 Trails Starting at Snowbowl

 Here are all the hiking trails that start at Snowbowl.
-All of the trail distances listed on our website are one way distances with the exception of loops which are indicated as such.
+All of the trail distances listed on our website are one-way distances with the exception of loops which are indicated as such.
 Times are approximate.

 - Humphreys Peak Trail #151 Distance: 4.5 miles Time: 3 hours Directions: North on Humphreys St to Hwy 180.
 North on Hwy 180 for 7 miles (11 km) to Snowbowl Road.
-Turn right on Snowbowl Road, go 7 miles (11 km) to parking lot.
-Trail begins at far end of parking lot on the left (north).
+Turn right on Snowbowl Road, go 7 miles (11 km) to the parking lot.
+The trail begins at the far end of parking lot on the left (north).
 Description: Trail goes up Humphreys Peak (12,633 ft/ 3,850 m).
 Views of San Francisco Peaks mountain range, and ponderosa pine and aspen trees.
 Stay on the trail above the tree line.
 Trail map

 For more information on other trails near and around Flagstaff and Arizona Snowbowl, visit the Convention and Visitor’s Bureau website.